Salesforce, Inc. (NYSE:CRM) CEO Marc Benioff Sells 2,300 Shares

 - On Monday, April 18th, Marc Benioff sold 9,419 shares of Salesforce stock.
 The shares were sold at an average price of $187.94, for a total transaction of $1,770,206.86.

-Several large investors have recently bought and sold shares of the company.
-Wealthfront Advisers LLC raised its holdings in shares of Salesforce by 2.6% in the 1st quarter.
-Wealthfront Advisers LLC now owns 53,181 shares of the CRM provider’s stock valued at $11,290,000 after purchasing an additional 1,354 shares in the last quarter.
-Weiss Multi Strategy Advisers LLC bought a new stake in shares of Salesforce in the 1st quarter valued at about $8,148,000.
-Avalon Investment & Advisory raised its holdings in shares of Salesforce by 67.4% in the 1st quarter.
-Avalon Investment & Advisory now owns 12,508 shares of the CRM provider’s stock valued at $2,656,000 after purchasing an additional 5,034 shares in the last quarter.
-Global Wealth Management Investment Advisory Inc. raised its holdings in shares of Salesforce by 15.9% in the 1st quarter.
-Global Wealth Management Investment Advisory Inc. now owns 8,211 shares of the CRM provider’s stock valued at $1,743,000 after purchasing an additional 1,128 shares in the last quarter.
-Finally, Linscomb & Williams Inc. raised its holdings in shares of Salesforce by 2.5% in the 1st quarter.
-Linscomb & Williams Inc. now owns 16,632 shares of the CRM provider’s stock valued at $3,532,000 after purchasing an additional 398 shares in the last quarter.
-Institutional investors and hedge funds own 77.75% of the company’s stock.
+A number of equities research analysts have weighed in on CRM shares.
+Citigroup boosted their target price on shares of Salesforce from $220.00 to $233.00 in a research note on Wednesday, March 2nd.
+Mizuho cut their price objective on shares of Salesforce from $295.00 to $225.00 and set a “buy” rating for the company in a research report on Wednesday.
+BMO Capital Markets boosted their price objective on shares of Salesforce from $240.00 to $260.00 and gave the company an “outperform” rating in a research report on Wednesday, March 2nd.
+Canaccord Genuity Group cut their price objective on shares of Salesforce from $315.00 to $260.00 and set a “buy” rating for the company in a research report on Wednesday, March 2nd.
+Finally, Jefferies Financial Group cut their price objective on shares of Salesforce from $360.00 to $330.00 and set a “buy” rating for the company in a research report on Monday, April 25th.
+Five analysts have rated the stock with a hold rating, thirty-six have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus price target of $290.53.

-Several analysts have recently commented on the stock.
-Loop Capital decreased their price objective on shares of Salesforce from $275.00 to $225.00 in a research report on Monday, February 7th.
-Canaccord Genuity Group cut their target price on shares of Salesforce from $315.00 to $260.00 and set a “buy” rating for the company in a research note on Wednesday, March 2nd.
-CICC Research assumed coverage on shares of Salesforce in a research note on Monday, May 9th.
-They set an “outperform” rating for the company.
-BMO Capital Markets raised their target price on shares of Salesforce from $240.00 to $260.00 and gave the company an “outperform” rating in a research note on Wednesday, March 2nd.
-Finally, JPMorgan Chase & Co. set a $316.00 target price on shares of Salesforce in a research note on Wednesday, March 2nd.
-Six research analysts have rated the stock with a hold rating, thirty-five have given a buy rating and one has given a strong buy rating to the company.
-Based on data from MarketBeat.com, Salesforce has an average rating of “Buy” and an average price target of $296.78.
+Several large investors have recently modified their holdings of the company.
+Nicolet Bankshares Inc. increased its position in shares of Salesforce by 0.5% during the third quarter.
+Nicolet Bankshares Inc. now owns 8,011 shares of the CRM provider’s stock worth $2,173,000 after acquiring an additional 36 shares during the period.
+Twin Focus Capital Partners LLC boosted its stake in shares of Salesforce by 2.2% during the third quarter.
+Twin Focus Capital Partners LLC now owns 1,746 shares of the CRM provider’s stock valued at $474,000 after purchasing an additional 38 shares in the last quarter.
+Encompass Wealth Advisors LLC boosted its stake in shares of Salesforce by 1.0% during the third quarter.
+Encompass Wealth Advisors LLC now owns 3,766 shares of the CRM provider’s stock valued at $1,021,000 after purchasing an additional 38 shares in the last quarter.
+Wagner Wealth Management LLC boosted its stake in shares of Salesforce by 17.3% during the third quarter.
+Wagner Wealth Management LLC now owns 271 shares of the CRM provider’s stock valued at $81,000 after purchasing an additional 40 shares in the last quarter.
+Finally, Mayflower Financial Advisors LLC raised its holdings in shares of Salesforce by 1.2% in the fourth quarter.
+Mayflower Financial Advisors LLC now owns 3,794 shares of the CRM provider’s stock worth $964,000 after buying an additional 46 shares during the last quarter.
+77.75% of the stock is currently owned by institutional investors and hedge funds.

 Salesforce Company Profile (Get Rating)